Use dynamic data to render all sorts of data from your WordPress database with Bricks.

 Below you can see an Advanced Custom Fields gallery (named “Gallery”) rendered inside the Bricks image gallery element:

-Since Bricks 1.3.5, all the dynamic data tags are available in all the elements that support dynamic data.
-This means that you may insert a gallery field (like an ACF gallery field type) inside a text element and it will be rendered as a set of img
+All dynamic data tags are available in all elements that support dynamic data.
+This means that you may insert a gallery field (like an ACF gallery field type) inside a text element and it will be rendered as a set of img tags (using the filter :image), like so:

 Custom Fields Integrations